Emergency Medical Technician Pathway

 Students must register for both EMT 104 & EMT 105 in the same semester.

-Must be 18 years or older to participate in clinical and to take certifying exams for state certification.
+Must be 18 years of age or older at the start of the classes to participate in clinical and to take certifying exams for state certification.

 CPR Card requirement